SAP-samples/teched2025-CS262/exercises/ex4/README.md

 </div>
 ```

-:point_right: Test the generative functionality in the ITSM demo application by providing the problem details and clicking on the Generate button.
+:point_right: Test the generative functionality in the ITSM demo application by providing the problem details and clicking on the **Generate** button.

 > [!TIP]
 > Experiment with your own input parameters or use the example [above](#call-the-answer-generation-api-from-jupyter-notebook).

-#TODO SCREENSHOT OF RESULT

 ## Summary